shubhatRashid/Shubhat-Rashid-Portfolio/README.md

 # Shubhat Rashid Portfolio
 ![image](https://github.com/shubhat33/Shubhat-Rashid-Portfolio/assets/106548827/df63e6b7-7a78-4ebc-82bb-86eb07d8d06d)

-* This is a portfolio web application built using HTML, CSS, JavaScript, and the React framework.
+* This is a portfolio web application built using HTML, CSS, JavaScript,sanity CMS and the React framework.
 The application showcases my personal projects and skills in an interactive and visually appealing manner.
 It incorporates various libraries and technologies such as `email.js`, `react-threejs/drei`, `react-threejs/fibre`, `framer-motion`, and `Tailwind CSS` to enhance the user experience.
 * live @ : https://shubhatrashid.netlify.app/

 ## Table of Contents